DarioAlfredo/EmpApp/EmpApp/README.md

 1. Open your SQL management tool (e.g., Visual Studio SQL Server Object Explorer or Azure Data Studio).
 2. Create a new database (e.g., `EmployeeDb`).
 3. Open a new SQL query window connected to your new database.
-4. Run the provided SQL scripts in this order:
+4. Run the provided SQL scripts inside EmpApp\database\* in this order:
     - All table creation scripts (e.g., `EmployeeTitle`, `Employee`, etc.)
     - All stored procedure scripts
 5. Verify that tables and stored procedures are created.